 It is unfortunate that for as long as I can remember, we go and "rob the bees;" it does smack of underhand exploitation.

 Harvesting the honey is an important part of management of the hive.
-During a heavy flow the workers will fill every single cell they can find with nectar and pollen; soon there is nowhere for the queen to lay eggs.
+During a heavy flow the workers will fill every single cell they can find with nectar and pollen; soon there is nowhere for the queen to lay her eggs.

 Young bees will quickly draw out the wax, creating space for her majesty to lay her eggs and ensure the future of the hive.